Let’s start with the BEST of the BEST (in alphabetical order, by title, if you’re wondering...).

 This module is typically referred to simply as “People, Places, Plants & Animals” or “Old Testament People, Places, Plants & Animals.”

-^Latin to English v1.97 Dictionary eS TW
+^Latin to English v1.97 Dictionary TW

 While formatting is a little rough, this module will help when commentators wax eloquent latine scribo.